MakeItEnd/0000_auxilium/README.md

 Constructive feedback is always welcomed.

 > [!CAUTION]
-> I an not a professional `C` developer so the code in this repo is most likely not production quality.
+> I am not a professional `C` developer so the code in this repo is most likely not production quality.

 # Platform detection